taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

+**Chatbots**
+ * [llmcord.py](https://github.com/jakobdylanc/llmcord.py) - A Discord LLM chat bot that supports any OpenAI compatible API (OpenAI, Mistral, Groq, OpenRouter, ollama, oobabooga, Jan, LM Studio and more)

+**Browser-extensions**
+ * [codecompanion.nvim](https://github.com/olimorris/codecompanion.nvim) - ✨ A Copilot Chat experience in Neovim, complete with inline assistant.
+Supports Anthropic, Gemini, Ollama and OpenAI LLMs
+ * [open-assistant-api](https://github.com/mlt-oss/open-assistant-api) - The Open Assistant API is a ready-to-use, open-source, self-hosted agent/gpts orchestration creation framework, supporting customized extensions for LLM, RAG, function call, and tools capabilities.
+It also supports seamless integration with the openai/lang

 **NLP**
- * [factool](https://github.com/gair-nlp/factool) - FacTool: Factuality Detection in Generative AI

-**Others**
- * [WiNGPT2](https://github.com/winninghealth/wingpt2) - WiNGPT is a large model in the medical vertical field based on GPT, aiming to integrate professional medical knowledge, medical information, and data to provide intelligent medical question and answer, diagnostic support, and medical knowledge services for the medical industry, improving diagnostic efficiency and the quality of medical services.
+ * [tree-of-thought-puzzle-solver](https://github.com/jieyilong/tree-of-thought-puzzle-solver) - The Tree of Thoughts (ToT) framework for solving complex reasoning tasks using LLMs

+**Langchain**
+ * [azure-search-openai-javascript](https://github.com/azure-samples/azure-search-openai-javascript) - A TypeScript sample app for the Retrieval Augmented Generation pattern running on Azure, using Azure AI Search for retrieval and Azure OpenAI and LangChain large language models (LLMs) to power ChatGPT-style and Q&A experiences.

-_Updated on August 21, 2024_ (A total of 1722 repositories listed.)
+_Updated on August 25, 2024_ (A total of 1727 repositories listed.)

 ## Table of contents